-Obesity is a growing public health problem in the United States as well as other parts of the world.
+Obesity is a growing public health problem in the United States as well as in other parts of the world.
 Overweight patients are more and more turning to bariatric surgery to help them lose the extra pounds and trim their waistline.
 According to the Centers for Disease Control and Prevention (CDC), more than 37.5% of American adults are obese and 16% of children and teens are considered obese.
 With obesity costs rising, medical costs now amount to nearly $147 billion each year.
 Type II Diabetes, heart disease, and stroke are all some of the leading causes of preventable death in the United States and directly connected to obesity.

-According to ASMBS data, in 2015 nearly 200,000 people underwent bariatric surgery to fight obesity – 53.8% gastric sleeve, 23.1% gastric bypass, 5.7% band and 13.6% revision surgeries.
+According to ASMBS data, in 2015 nearly 200,000 people underwent bariatric surgery to fight obesity – 53.8% gastric sleeve, 23.1% gastric bypass, 5.7% band, and 13.6% revision surgeries.
 The total number of surgeries are up 25% from 160,000 in 2011.
 The data also shows the prevalence of gastric sleeve over other procedures.

 The bariatric procedures have improved and evolved over the last decade or so.
-Understanding obesity and its associated destructive effects on overall health help create awareness to proactively concur this epidemic.
+Understanding obesity and its associated destructive effects on overall health help create awareness to proactively concur with this epidemic.
 Dr. Ismael Cabrera, a board-certified bariatric surgeon at Mexico Bariatric Center (MBC), discusses the latest in bariatric surgery.

 Evolution of the Bariatric Surgery in the Last Decade